lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ```

 ## Lecture
-Now let's move on to the real content of the lecture.
+Now time to move on to the real content of the lecture.
 We'll see three important parts today:

 - Inheritance
 - Class methods